Modem router design: 7-in-1

-We have developed and prepared for the serial production an advanced VoIP modem router for a small office.
-The project customer is a manufacturer of telecommunications equipment.
+We have designed and prepared for mass production an advanced VoIP modem router that provides all types of office communications.

 Connecting individual users or a local network to the Internet using the following technologies: